DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../images/eurd-web-underlay-report-add-recipient.png)

 1. Adjust the panel's width and height.
-The height should match the page height, as the _Group Footer_ is printed at the bottom of the page.
+The height should match the page height, as the footer is printed at the bottom of the page (the _Group Footer_'s **Print At Bottom** property is enabled).

 	![](../../../images/eurd-web-underlay-report-adjust-crossband-height.png)